-I offer services to individuals looking to cultivate a sense of clarity and deepen their sense of satisfaction in life.
+I offer services to individuals and couples looking to cultivate a sense of clarity and deepen their sense of satisfaction in life.

 If you have needs specific to a certain condition, I am experienced in working with the following: